Kingdom of Navarre: Jiménez rule

 The assassination of Count García Sánchez of Castile in 1028 allowed Sancho to appoint his younger son Ferdinand as count.
 He also exerted a protectorate over the Duchy of Gascony.
 He seized the country of the Pisuerga and the Cea, which belonged to the Kingdom of León, and marched armies to the heart of that kingdom, forcing king Bermudo III of León to flee to a Galician refuge.
-Sancho thereby effectively ruled the north of Iberia from the boundaries of Galicia to those of the count of Barcelona.
+Sancho thereby effectively ruled the north of Iberia from the boundaries of Galicia to those of the County of Barcelona.

-By the time of the death of Sancho III in 1035, the Kingdom had reached its greatest historical extent.
+By the time of the death of Sancho III in 1035, the kingdom had reached its greatest historical extent.
 Sancho III wrote a problematic will, in which he divided his territory into three kingdoms.

 Ecclesiastical affairs

 In this period of independence, the ecclesiastical affairs of the country reached a high state of development.
 Sancho the Great was brought up at Leyre, which was also for a short time the capital of the Diocese of Pamplona.
 Beside this see, there existed the Bishopric of Oca, which was united in 1079 to the Diocese of Burgos.
 In 1035 Sancho III re-established the See of Palencia, which had been laid waste at the time of the Moorish invasion.
 When, in 1045, the city of Calahorra was wrested from the Moors, under whose dominion it had been for more than three hundred years, a see was also founded there, which in the same year absorbed the Diocese of Najera and, in 1088, the Diocese of Alava, the jurisdiction of which covered about the same ground as that of the present Diocese of Vitoria.
 The See of Pamplona owed its re-establishment to Sancho III, who for this purpose convened a synod at Leyre in 1022 and one at Pamplona in 1023.
 These synods likewise instituted a reform of ecclesiastical life, with the above-named convent as a centre.